vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 ---

-### Sub types in attributes
+### Subtypes in attributes

-Each sensor contains also in its `attributes` also extra information about different subtypes and a forecast for the upcoming days.
+Each sensor contains also in it's `attribute` value extra information about different subtypes and a forecast for the upcoming days.\
+These subtypes are possible:

 * Trees
   * Hazelaar (NL), Hazel (EN)